Today you'll be introduced to notes on the bass strings, work on right-hand thumb technique, and learn a new piece, First and Only.

 Simple Strum 4/4

-On the audio track, Simple Strum 4/4 is used: one strum per measure on beat one; that is, strum every four beats.
-When the song repeats, I switch to the Down 2X Strum (strum on beats 1 and 3) and use rhythm fills (Flat-Four Strum) in the final measure of each phrase:
+On the audio track, simple strum 4/4 is used: one strum per measure on beat one; that is, strum every four beats.
+When the song repeats, switch to the down 2X strum (strum on beats 1 and 3) and use rhythm fills (flat-four Strum) in the final measure of each phrase:

-Once you feel confident about the melody and chords, play with the audio track.
+Once the chords are secure, play with the audio track.
 Rehearsing with the audio track simulates an ensemble setting and helps improve rhythm and listening skills.

 Study Question